Besséʼ: Discovery

 Southern Sulawesi had been a centre of archaeological exploration in understanding the Toalean culture.
 Research team of the Balai Arkeologi Sulawesi Selatan (South Sulawesi Archaeological Centre) led by Akin Duli from the University of Hasanuddin, Sulawesi, first explored Leang Panninge in 2015.
 The excavations uncovered many animal remains and stone tools of the Toalean people, including a burial site that contained human remains of one individual.
 The human remains were discovered after three days of excavation.
 It was the first time a human remain is discovered that belonged to the Toalean culture.
-The initial support from the University Sains Malaysia was soon used up, and further excavation was halted.
-The University of Hasanuddin provided a new fund in 2017.

 Duli's research team in collaboration with an international team of palaeontologists led by Adam Brumm of the Griffith University, Australia, made a comprehensive excavation and, in 2019, discovered partially intact bones of the inner ear from the human remains.
 The bone powder yielded sufficient DNA sample for genetic analysis.
 It was a lucky find because, as Brumm explained, "The humid tropics are very unforgiving on DNA preservation in ancient human bones and teeth."
 With the help of geneticist Selina Carlhoff of the Max Planck Institute, Germany, DNA analysis was performed that showed it as belonging to a young female hunter-gatherer who was aged around 17–18 years at her time of death.
 The study published in the August 2021 issue of Nature, became the first ancient DNA of any human in Southeast Asia to be sequenced.